Talaat Moustafa Group

-Talaat Moustafa Group Holding SAE (TMGH), is the largest listed real estate development company in Egypt.
-It was founded in 2007 as a holding company of pre-existing companies, some of which were founded in the 1970s by the late Talaat Moustafa, and publicly listed on the Egyptian Exchange in 2007.
+Talaat Moustafa Group Holding SAE (TMGH), is an Egyptian multinational real estate development company.
+It is the largest listed real estate development company in Egypt.
+Founded in 2007 as a holding company of pre-existing companies, some of which were founded in the 1970s by the late Talaat Moustafa, and publicly listed on the Egyptian Exchange in 2007.

 The group is known for the development of large gated communities, as well as a chain of hotels, where it is one of the top ten listed real estate developers in Egypt in terms of profits, as well as land, holding over 100,000 acres in Greater Cairo, the largest of any developer by far.
 Currently, TMG Holding is listed as number 8 in Forbes' Top 50 Listed Companies in Egypt 2023.
 TMG Holding is the number 1 company in Egypt in terms of sales, exceeding 500 billion Egyptian pounds in 2024.

 Ownership

 As of December 2021, the Talaat Moustafa Group’s largest shareholder at 43% was TMG for Real Estate and Touristic Investments SAE, a company jointly held by the Talaat Moustafa Family (Tarek, Hani and Hisham Talaat Moustafa).
 With stakes through another company (Alexandria Construction Company SAE) brothers Tarek, Hisham and Hany ultimately own 34% of TMGH’s stock.
 Hisham Talaat Moustafa has been group CEO since 2017 till present, and had previously held that position until 2008.
 He has also served as a member of the Shura Council (Upper House).
 Brother Tarek Talaat Moustafa is group Chairman since 2008 and a former member of parliament.

 The remaining identifiable owners are Abdelmoniem Alrashed, owning 7% of the group through the UAE based company, Rimco EGT Investment LLC.
 The rest are mostly investment funds, led by the Norges Bank who owned 3.3% of TMGH’s shares in 2021.